Last Updated on

-I know lots of people (including myself) that are self-conscious about their arms and bra strap fat bulges, too.
+I know lots of people (including myself) that are self-conscious about backs and bra strap fat bulges, too.
 I know I was when I was 40 pounds overweight.

 Even now, I find that my tighter, more supportive sports bras cause my back fat to pop out… which isn’t very confidence boosting regardless of what stage of your weight loss and wellness journey you’re in. *deep sigh*